stella-emu/stella/stella/README-GP2X.txt

     mention patience? ;-)
 ... to Eckhard Stolberg for making me known to the Stella Team.
 ... to the Stella Team for the excellent emulator and the hospitality.
-... to theoddbot for the excellent Open2X toolchain libs.
+... to theoddbot and paeryn for the excellent Open2X toolchain libs.
 ... to TelcoLou for his hardwork, playtesting ad infinitum.
 ... to the community for all of the interest.